 - What can we learn from Indigenous artistic modes of making and practice that art based in notions of place to open spaces for reciprocity and multiplicity?

-For the Contemporary Artists’ Books Conference, Hupfield and VLC Assistant Director of Editorial Initiatives Re’al Christian will discuss the development of Coffee Break, which features contributions by each of the participants and the ways in which the project brings visibility to the performative, or the performative, through an anticolonial, Native lens.
+For the Contemporary Artists’ Books Conference, Hupfield and VLC Assistant Director of Editorial Initiatives Re’al Christian will discuss the development of Breaking Protocol, which features contributions by each of the participants and the ways in which the project brings visibility to the performative, or the performative, through an anticolonial, Native lens.

 See the full conference schedule and visit the archive here.

 Printed Matter’s Art Book Fairs are among the leading international gatherings for the distribution of artists’ books, celebrating the full breadth of the art publishing community.